-Henry Madd was the 2023 writer in residence for Pentabus Theatre company, sponsored by the Film 4 and Peggy Ramsay bursary.
+In 2023 Madd was writer in residence for Pentabus Theatre company, sponsored by the Film 4 and Peggy Ramsay bursary.
 Born in the West Midlands, now operating in Margate, his work champions rural voices and small-town stories.

-His debut spoken word drama Land Of Lost Content is currently embarking on a national tour (see below for details).
-This follows its 2022 debut when it premiered at Pleasance London to 4 and 5-star reviews.
+His debut spoken word drama Land Of Lost Content toured nationally in 2024 to critical and public acclaim.
+This followed its 2022 debut when it premiered at Pleasance London to 4 and 5-star reviews.
 It then went on to a short run at Ludlow Fringe and a full run in the Pleasance Courtyard at Edinburgh Fringe 2022.
 The show won Theatre Weekly’s award for Best Ensemble Cast, made it into The Stage’s Top 10 Theatre Shows of The Fringe, and was included in The Guardian’s round up of favourite shows of the year.

 "Land Of Lost Content is a frustrated love letter to my hometown.
 It's about the messiness of old friendships that should probably end but won't because they’re the only ones who know what it was really like to grow up where you did.
 This show champions rural voices, it demands that people pay attention to the darker side to life in a small town whilst celebrating the beauty of it."